-What really is Swing Trading?
+What Really Is Swing Trading?

-The key difference is in the timing— the duration of time for which the swing trader holds position.
+The key difference is in the timing — the duration of time for which the swing trader holds position.
 The swing trader will at least hold overnight while the day trader has tighter limits and will close before the market closes.

 The swing trader masters the art of holding onto a security for just long enough to capture price spikes and then quickly selling it off before the trend changes.

-Remember, as a swing trader— technical analysis is your friend.
+Remember, as a swing trader, technical analysis is your friend.
 Swing traders will examine charts and formulate a unique strategy.
-There is no one size fits all, though— a strategy may or may not work.
+There is no one size fits all, though — a strategy may or may not work.

 Pros and Cons of Swing Trading

-- Versatility and flexibility: Swing traders can use a number of different investment vehicles to maximize their profits and put their strategies to test.
+- Versatility and flexibility: Swing traders can use a number of different investment vehicles to maximize their profits and put their strategies to the test.
 It is possible to apply strategies to groups of stocks that are bundled in funds, cryptocurrencies such as Bitcoin, and single stocks, of course.
 This makes swing trading very versatile and promising.

 - Availability of tools: The swing trader relies on technical analysis and has a number of tools at his disposal.
-There are several swing trading platforms and resources such as video training, mobile apps, and online groups of swing traders which can dramatically raise the odds of making more profits.
+There are several swing trading platforms and resources such as video training, mobile apps, and online groups of swing traders, which can dramatically raise the odds of making more profits.

-- Needs time: Swing trading involves staying up-to-date on the market conditions by the hour.
+- Needs time: Swing trading involves staying up to date on the market conditions by the hour.
 You will need to extract significant time from your daily life for market monitoring and analysis to make this activity profitable if you are really serious.

-I highly recommend checking out the Raging Bull web resource on technical analysis tools which is a great way to learn how to use these tools in creating a strategy that can promise higher rewards.
+I highly recommend checking out the Raging Bull web resource on technical analysis tools, which is a great way to learn how to use these tools in creating a strategy that can promise higher rewards.

 How to Find Stocks to Swing Trade